mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

    boolean value, but the Google device outputs `msg.payload` as an object.
 So I used a function node to do the conversion.\
    <kbd>![](images/setup_instructions/basicusage_to_tasmota.png)</kbd>\
-   I hid the label of the function node on the "Appereance" tab to make it shorter.
+   I hid the label of the function node on the "Appearance" tab to make it shorter.
 The function node uses this code:
    ```javascript
    return {
        payload: msg.payload.on